koreyconway/ranger.vim/README.md

 # ranger.vim #
 This is a simple plugin to be able to load files using the [ranger](https://github.com/hut/ranger) file chooser.

+## Limitations ##
+This plugin currently only works in terminal Vim.
+If anyone makes it work in gvim/macvim then pull requests would be much appreciated.

 ## Installation ##
 Installation is like with any other vim plugin.
 Using a plugin manager is the easiest way.